Periquita Grape Variety: A Voyage of Discovery

 Of course, it’s not all plain sailing.
 The vines will produce a massive canopy if left unchecked, especially in wetter vintages.
 This is detrimental to wine quality, as it denies the berries sufficient sunlight; constant pruning is essential to control the yield and ensure a good rate of ripening, particularly in July and August.
 The vine also needs plenty of warmth to reach phenolic maturity – unripe Perquita is packed full of astringent and bitter tannin.
 If the weather turns inclement, Periquita is susceptible to downy mildew and botrytis in grapevine diseases.

 Moreover, coulure may become an issue if the spring is too cold.
-A perfect growing season will involve over 150 hours of sunshine, with just the right amount of rainfall in August and early September.
-Then everything will be in balance: sugar, acids, and tannin.
+A perfect growing season will involve over 150 hours of sunshine and just the right amount of rainfall in August and early September.
+Then, everything will be in balance: sugar, acids, and tannin.

 Winemaking